wpmetabox/docs/_docs/extensions/meta-box-builder.md

 This extension creates an UI for you to add and manage your custom fields.
 So you don't need to [touch code again](https://docs.metabox.io/creating-meta-boxes/).
 It's helpful for both beginners (who have little knowlege about PHP coding) or experience developers (who want to save time).

 If you already used our free [Online Generator](https://metabox.io/online-generator/), then this extension works very similarly.
-But it has a better support (very much) for all field types and other extensions.
+But it has a better support (very much) for all field types and other extensions and it works right in the WordPress admin area.

 Please note that, while Meta Box Builder supports most settings for custom fields and extensions, there are some advanced settings that need to be done in PHP code (such as [creating settings page](https://docs.metabox.io/extensions/mb-settings-page/) or [relationships](https://docs.metabox.io/extensions/mb-relationships/) if you use these extensions).
 But in 95% cases, you're fine with the extension.